Resistance Band Single-Arm Overhead Shoulder Press

 Instructions

-• Pause briefly at the top of the movement, focusing on squeezing your shoulder muscles.
+• Pause briefly at the top with the shoulder controlled, not shrugged hard toward the ear.

-• Lower the band back down to shoulder height in a controlled manner, maintaining tension in the band.
+• Lower the hand back to shoulder height under control and keep tension in the band all the way down.

 Tips & Tricks